gpeter62/ESP_UniClock/README.md

 # ESP_UniClock
 Universal WifiClock with Nixie, VFD, Numitron tubes or LED display

-Number of tubes: 4, 6 or 8
+Number of digits: 4, 6 or 8

 Adjustable day and night brightness